-It’s a great example of an employer behaving in a caring and responsible manner towards staff – but I wonder how many other businesses have been as well prepared for the employee welfare issues presented by these dreadful, mindless riots?
+It’s a great example of an employer behaving in a caring and responsible manner towards staff – but I wonder how many other businesses have been as well prepared for the staff welfare issues presented by these dreadful, mindless riots?

 The need to put the physical safety of staff first is (hopefully) a given.
 But I suspect that the events of the last few days have exposed a few ‘holes’ in procedure for many organisations.